HCPSS/hub-docker/README.md

   hcpss/web
 ```

-Where LOCAL_SIMPLESAMLPHP_DIR os tje local directory where SimpleSAML PHP is
+Where LOCAL_SIMPLESAMLPHP_DIR is the local directory where SimpleSAML PHP is
 located and LOCAL_MOODLE_SOURCE_CODE is the local directory where the Moodle (or
 other web app) source code is stored and LOCAL_MOODLE_DATA_DIR is the local
 Moodle data directory.